 BBA Exchange Application Process

 The information below pertains to BBA Exchange Programs only.
-Spring 2016 study abroad exchange applications will be accepted as rolling admissions for open locations until October 1st, 2015.
+Spring 2016 study abroad exchange applications will continue to be accepted for certain open locations until October 1st, 2015.
+Please contact email@example.com for the most up-to-date locations where we can still accept applications for Spring 2016.

 BBA Exchange Application Process